KeyboardKit/KeyboardKit/README.md

 KeyboardKit is a SwiftUI SDK that lets you create fully customizable [keyboard extensions][About] with a few lines of code.

-KeyboardKit extends Apple's limited keyboard APIs, extends the input controller and proxy with more capabilities, and provides you with additional functionality, states and views, to let you build an outstanding, custom keyboards.
+KeyboardKit extends Apple's limited keyboard APIs with more capabilities, and provides additional functionality, to let you build outstanding custom keyboards with little effort.

 <p align="center">
     <img src ="Resources/Demo.gif" width=450 />